aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/rosh-hodesh/perek-shira-chapter-of-song.html.md

 <body>
 Title: פֶּרֶק שִׁירָה | Pereq Shirah (Chapter of Song), a hymn of creation<br />
 Primary contributor: unknown<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=10950">http://opensiddur.org/?p=10950</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=10950">http://opensiddur.org/?p=10950</a>
 <p />
 <hr />